hemantksingh/messup-learn/Security/Threat Modelling.md

 * Good enough security - Good security design decisions are based on level of risk and need to consider
   * the cost associated with adding security
   * resources available - technology and people capabilities
-  * level of security does not hamper the time taken by users of your application to get stuff done
+  * level of security should not hamper the time taken by users of your application to get stuff done
 * Least privilege
 * Defense in depth
 * Separation of duties